ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

-This code create a new struct called Engine, this struct will contain the data of the database, in this case we will use a simple map to store the data in memory, we will add persistence on a file later.
+This code create a new struct called Engine, this will contain the data of the database, in this case we will use a simple map to store the data in memory, we will add persistence on a file later.

 The NewEngine function will create a new instance of the Engine struct, the important thing here is notice that we initialize the data map with make, this is important because if we don't do this the map will be nil and we will get a panic when we try to add a new key value pair.